Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 ### URL

-A URL pointing to a reference website for the book.
+URLs pointing to reference websites for the book.

+It has the following children elements:

+- #### Primary

+  The source of information used for the metadata.
+The can only be **one** element of this type.

+- #### Alternative

+  Alternative URL's for this book.
+There can be multiple numbers of this sub-element.

 ### Credits